Jerome Gilson: Life

 Jerome Gilson was born in Chicago, Illinois on January 12, 1931.

-In 1952, he graduated from the University of Missouri, and served in the United States Army from 1952 to 1955.
+In 1952, he graduated from the University of Missouri and served in the United States Army from 1952 to 1955.
 He graduated from the Northwestern University School of Law in 1958.

 He was married to author Jamie Gilson and has three adult children, Tom, Matthew and Anne.
 He lives in a suburb of Chicago.

 Career

-Gilson practiced trademark law with the Chicago law firm Brinks Gilson & Lione beginning in 1963, and handled significant matters in federal court and before the Trademark Trial and Appeal Board.
-Gilson mediated federal trademark infringement actions and counseled clients on a variety of trademark litigation issues.
-A name partner since 1983, he is now a shareholder emeritus of the firm.
+Gilson practiced trademark law with the Chicago law firm Brinks Gilson & Lione beginning in 1963 and became a name partner in 1983.
+That firm merged with the international law firm Crowell & Moring in 2021.

+Gilson handled significant matters in federal court and before the Trademark Trial and Appeal Board.
+He mediated federal trademark infringement actions and counseled clients on a variety of trademark litigation issues.

+Gilson authored or co-authored numerous scholarly articles on trademark law on topics including zombie trademarks, scandalous trademarks, and proving trademark ownership online.

 From 1988 to 1993, Gilson was an Advisor on the American Law Institute project that led to the publication of the Restatement (Third) of the Law of Unfair Competition.

 Gilson served on the board of directors of the International Trademark Association from 1978 to 1980 and was Counsel to the Association from 1991 to 1994.
 He also served as Reporter on the International Trademark Association's Trademark Review Commission from 1984 to 1987.
 The Commission analyzed federal trademark law, known as the Lanham Act, and its work led to the enactment of the Trademark Law Revision Act of 1988.
 Gilson assisted in drafting the legislation and testified on it before the United States Congress.